sagemath/trac_to_gh/Issue 7496.md

 # Issue 7496: symbolic variable names should be valid identifiers, or ridiculousness follows

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7496

 Original creator: was